lassekotz/PINN-Damped-Pendulum/README.md

-Physics-Informed Neural Network (PINN) on pendulum system
+Physics-Informed Neural Network (PINN) on pendulum system, inspired on the work of https://github.com/benmoseley/harmonic-oscillator-pinn-workshop

 The model is set out to: